Gisto/Gisto/README.md

 You can download Gisto for (macOS, Windows, Linux) desktop from [releases](https://github.com/Gisto/Gisto/releases) tab

-Or use full featured Web based client available at: [Web app](https://gisto-web-app.netlify.app)  (old one still available at: https://web-gistoapp.netlify.app)
+Or use full featured Web based client available at: [Web app](https://gisto-web-app.netlify.app)  (old one still [available](https://web-gistoapp.netlify.app) as well )

 # Features